bsideup/jabel/README.md

 as they were supported in Java 8.

-The result is a valid Java 8 bytecode for your switch expressions, `var` declarations, and other features unavaliable in Java 8.
+The result is a valid Java 8 bytecode for your switch expressions, `var` declarations, and other features unavailable in Java 8.

 ## Why it works